 This hike, which incorporates the scenic Brookside Trail (just west of the MacMillan Reservoir), begins at a kiosk in the southwest corner of the parking area.
-Just ahead, you'll notice a triple-yellow blaze on a tree, which marks the start of the Vista Loop Trail.
-Follow the yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.
+Just ahead, you'll notice a triple-black-square-on-yellow blaze on a tree, which marks the start of the Vista Spur Trail.
+Follow the black-square-on-yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.
 Just beyond the bridge, you'll pass one end of the orange-on-white-blazed River Loop Trail on the left and, in another 250 feet, you'll pass the other end of this loop, but you should continue ahead on the wide dirt road, following the black-square-on-yellow blazes along the southern shore of Scarlet Oak Pond (formerly the site of a gravel quarry).

 After curving to the left, the Ridge Loop Trail reaches a fork.
-Turn left here (following the sign for the “Overlook”) and follow the yellow-blazed Vista Loop Trail for about 200 feet.
-When the yellow blazes turn sharply right, continue ahead, following green-dot-on-yellow blazes a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
+Turn left here and follow the yellow-blazed Vista Loop Trail for about 200 feet.
+When the yellow blazes turn sharply right, continue ahead, following black-star-on-yellow blazes a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
 Campgaw Mountain may be seen in the foreground to the right, and the New York City skyline is visible in the distance on a clear day.

 After taking in the view, retrace your steps to the yellow-blazed trail and turn left, following the trail as it descends steadily.
 Just before reaching a large pile of boulders, the trail turns right and climbs to a rocky outcrop with a single cedar tree, from which Matty Price Hill is visible ahead.
 The trail now descends towards the MacMillan Reservoir, passing another rocky outcrop (with a view of Matty Price Hill) along the way.

 At the base of the descent, you’ll emerge on a large expanse of open rock that overlooks the reservoir.
-Here, the yellow-blazed Vista Loop Trail turns left, but you should turn right onto the pink-blazed Reservoir Trail, which heads north along the east side of the reservoir.
-After passing a huge boulder at the northern end of the reservoir, the trail closely parallels the shore, then crosses a wooden footbridge over a stream, built as an Eagle Scout project in 2018.
+Here, the yellow-blazed Vista Loop Trail turns left, but you should turn right onto the pink-blazed Reservoir Loop Trail, which heads north along the eastern shore of the reservoir.
+As you approach the northern end of the reservoir, the trail closely parallels the shore, then crosses a wooden footbridge over a stream, built as an Eagle Scout project in 2018.

 At the northern tip of the reservoir, a massive boulder on the left marks a spot where a flat rock that juts into the reservoir affords a panoramic view.
 A short distance beyond, the trail reaches a wooden footbridge over the inlet of the reservoir.
-Turn right before the bridge, leaving the Reservoir Trail, and head west on the blue/pink-blazed Brookside Trail, which parallels the inlet.
+Turn right just before the bridge, leaving the Reservoir Loop Trail, and head west on the blue/pink-blazed Brookside Trail, which parallels the inlet.
 Along the way, the trail approaches a rocky gorge on the left, with a beautiful waterfall when the water is high.

 After curving to the right, the Brookside Trail ends at a junction with the blue-blazed Ridge Loop Trail.
 Turn left and follow the Ridge Loop Trail, which crosses the inlet of the reservoir on rocks and begins a steady climb.
-The trail bears left at a junction with the Red-Silver Trail (which begins on the right).
+The trail bears left at a junction with the red/silver-blazed Rocky Mountain Connector (which begins on the right).

 Just beyond a stream crossing on a culvert, the red-blazed Marsh Loop Trail crosses.
 Turn left onto the red-blazed Marsh Loop Trail, which descends steadily on a footpath through attractive woods, passing to the right of a deep ravine.
 It curves to the right and ends at a junction with the pink-blazed Reservoir Loop Trail near the shore of the MacMillan Reservoir.